sz-hunor/cucm_soap/README.md

 CUCM maintains backwards compatibility with the running release minus 2 versions

-The versioning for this script is done by simply using copying the correct .wsdl file into the same directory as the script or using the ```--wsdl=<file path and name>``` parameter to specify the correct wsdl file for the version of CUCM targeted
+The versioning for this script is done by simply copying the correct .wsdl file into the same directory as the script or using the ```--wsdl=<file path and name>``` parameter to specify the correct wsdl file for the version of CUCM targeted

 ## CUCM AXL Performance